Geoparque Granada | Paleontological Centre of Interpretation in the Valley of the Rio Fardes

 In the north of Granada, surrounded by some of the tallest mountains of the Iberian peninsula, what we know today as the Basin of Guadix or the Guadix - Baza depression or basin was, for 5 million years, a lake with no outlet to the sea.
 Sediments, brought down by the mountain streams, were deposited in the basin in horizontal sheets.
 500,000 years ago the basin drained to the west and new streams carved out the canyons, ravines and badlands that characterise the area, the most southerly desert in Europe, today.

-The archaeological digs around Fonelas are registered as geosites.Go to Geoparque Granada travel guide
+The archaeological digs around Fonelas are registered as geosites.Return to Geoparque Granada travel guide

 Go to: Granada province